tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where users occasionally received the callbacks of messages sent by themselves.
 - Fixed the issue where there was no callback when you tried to get the list of groups that you joined when you hadn’t joined any group.
 - Fixed the issue where there was no conversation update callback when setting group message receiving options.
-- Fixed the issue where occasionally there was no end callback for conversion synchronization.
+- Fixed the issue where occasionally there was no end callback for conversation synchronization.
-- Fixed occasional crashes during conversion synchronization.
+- Fixed occasional crashes during conversation synchronization.

 ## 5.1.123 @2020.12.31 - Lite Edition